aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-comments/_index.md

 ﻿---
-title: Working with Comments – Aspose.Words for С++
+title: Working with Comments in C++
 articleTitle: Working with Comments
 linktitle: Working with Comments
 description: "Working with comments in your code using Aspose.Words for C++."